• Skip to content

 FROM THE CANTEEN

-Volunteers needed: The canteen is also in URGENT need of volunteers to help keep it running smoothly!
-We have a few days where we desperately need an extra helper - specifically Wednesdays, Thursdays and Fridays.
-If you can spare time from 9.30am - 1.15pm once a month, please email jpps.canteen@gmail.com
+Volunteers needed: Our school canteen is in URGENT need of volunteers to help keep it running smoothly! especially on our busiest day--FRIDAY.
+If you can spare time from 9.30am - 1.15pm once a month, please email jpps.canteen@gmail.com Thank you for your support!

 Share this: